 This easy healthy Coronation chicken recipe is simple to make, delicious and lighter than the traditional recipes, with no compromise on taste and is one of the best ways to use leftover roast chicken.
 The perfect dish for summer lunch parties, picnics and pot lucks.

 - 150 g Cold cooked chicken (Leftover roast chicken is perfect.
 Chop into 1cm pieces)

 - 1 tbs mayonnaise

-- 1 heaped tsp curry powder more or less to taste
+- 1 tsp curry powder (Adjust to taste)

 - 1 tbs mango chutney

 - Salt and pepper to taste

 Mix the mayonnaise, yogurt and curry powder together, if needed add a splash of boiling water to thin the sauce.